staceyfu1029/Deep-Learning/HW 2/README.md

 and apply them to cat vs dog examples.

-In conclusion, Logistic regression with binary outcome has an accuracy of
+Using DNN, Logistic regression with binary outcome has an accuracy of 0.582, while Logistic regression with multinomial outcome has an accuracy of 0.524.
+Linear regression and optimal separating hyperplanes perform little better than random guess (all have accuracy: 0.509).